 COVID-19 Reopening Matrix

-• 21-day quarantine at a government hotel or quarantine center for all passengers arriving in Vietnam, including diplomatic passport holders and ordinary passport holders with a Temporary Residence Card (TRC) or long-term visa (i.e., LD visa type for work purpose).
-After the quarantine period, the traveler must continue to self-quarantine at their home/residence for another seven days.
+• The initial quarantine period must be completed at a government hotel or quarantine center for all passengers arriving in Vietnam, including diplomatic passport holders and ordinary passport holders with a Temporary Resident Card (TRC) or long-term visa (i.e., LD visa type for work purposes).
+The self-quarantine period can be completed at the traveler's home/residence/regular hotel.

-• Passengers cannot request a home quarantine in Vietnam (as the location of the quarantine mus be at one of the government’s designated hotel or quarantine centers).
+• Passengers cannot request a home quarantine in Vietnam for the initial quarantine period (as the location of the quarantine must be at one of the government’s designated hotel or quarantine centers).
 Companies must select one of these designated hotels when making quarantine arrangements for their foreign national employees.

 • Domestic travel may require a quarantine period, depending on the rules in each province/city.